Convex-Dev/payment-pointers/README.md

 - Read operations which usually bear a low computational cost
 - Write operations which usually bear a much higher computational cost

-Similarly, on the Convex network and comparables networks, a distinction must be made between:
+Similarly, on the Convex network and comparable networks, a distinction must be made between:

 - Queries which access data and compute a result, akin to read operations
 - Transactions which produce and affect a result by altering network state, akin to write operations